coderkitchen/GettingAndCleaningDataProject/README.md

 - Appropriately labels the data set with descriptive variable names.
 - Creates a tidy data set with the average of each variable for each activity and each subject.

-*Note: Before executing the run_analysis.R script, the data zipfile must be downloaded and unzipped in the R working directory.*
+### Running run_analysis.R

+1. Download the data set zip file linked above.
+2. Unzip into the R working directory.
+3. Source the run_analysis.R script.

+The script will write a file named FeatureMeans.txt containing the new tidy data set.
+For details on the contents, see the [Code Book](https://github.com/coderkitchen/GettingAndCleaningDataProject/blob/master/CodeBook.md).